 Boondoggles, 4106 NASA Parkway, El Lago, 281-326-2739

 Brunch service includes mimosas and a stocked Bloody Mary bar featuring several vodkas and all of your favorite fixings.
 The brunch menu offers omelettes, chicken and waffle sliders and huevos rancheros.
 While Boondoggles does serve brunch on Sundays, the Bloody Mary bar and the dog-friendly patio are the real reasons you want to check this place out.
 The non-brunch menu is a much tastier bet, with options like fish and chips and wood-fired bruschetta pizza.
-Boondoggles is a
+Boondoggles is a pub, but is kid-friendly during daytime hours.
+Hours: Monday through Thursday, 11 a.m. until 11 p, Friday and Saturday 11 a.m. to midnight and Sunday 10 a.m. to 11 p.m.

 Red Oak Cafe, 6011 West Main Street, League City, 832-905-3150

-The “taste of Texas” is how owners Kim and Ian Oravetz like to refer to their cafe.
+The โtaste of Texasโ is how owners Kim and Ian Oravetz like to refer to their cafe.
 The Red Oak Cafe has a clean, industrial feel with concrete floors and exposed air ducts.
-But don’t let that fool you.
-This place is warm and welcoming, where “no one is a stranger,” according to its story written on the bottom of the menu.
+But donโt let that fool you.
+This place is warm and welcoming, where โno one is a stranger,โ according to its story written on the bottom of the menu.
 Red Oak Cafe does not sell alcohol but offers sweet tea, black currant tea, coffee, juices and even a refreshing strawberry lemonade served in a big Mason jar.

 The breakfast menu features something for everyone, from pancakes and waffles to lighter sides.
 Sandwiches include a breakfast biscuit stuffed with scrambled eggs, ham or bacon, Vermont cheddar cheese, and hot sauce.
-If you’re craving a sweet sandwich, try the French toast panini made of thick slices of challah bread stuffed with raspberry cream cheese and a tasty pecan mixture and grilled until warm and toasty.
-If you’re looking for a breakfast to hold you over for several hours, skip the sandwiches and order the kitchen sink quesadilla filled with scrambled eggs, veggies, jalapeños, black bean and chipotle salsa, and your choice of meat.
-Whatever you decide on, you cannot forget to order Red Oak's famous banana pudding for dessert.
+If youโre craving a sweet sandwich, try the French toast panini made of thick slices of challah bread stuffed with raspberry cream cheese and a tasty pecan mixture and grilled until warm and toasty.
+If youโre looking for a breakfast to hold you over for several hours, skip the sandwiches and order the kitchen sink quesadilla filled with scrambled eggs, veggies, jalapeรฑos, black bean and chipotle salsa, and your choice of meat.
+Whatever you decide on, you cannot forget to order Red Oak’s famous banana pudding for dessert.
 This pudding is known to convert all banana pudding doubters into believers.
 Breakfast hours: Tuesday through Sunday, 7 to 11 a.m.

 Seabrook Waffle Co., 1402 5th Street, Seabrook, 281-291-8186